 • Minimum initial investment: None

-One of the challenges in retirement planning is getting the asset allocation right, or having an asset class mix that is appropriate for an investor at your age and stage of life.
-An ideal portfolio for a 20-year-old is likely going to be very different from that of a 40-year-old, and both those portfolios will be different from what’s ideal for a 60-year-old.
+After all, the ideal portfolio for a 20-year-old will likely be very different from that of a 40-year-old, and both those portfolios will be different from what’s optimal for a 60-year-old.

-Target-date funds—also called life-cycle funds—are a type of mutual fund that are designed to change their asset allocation over time.
-Target-date funds start out invested heavily in stocks, then slowly reduce their stock exposure and replace it with bond exposure as they approach their target retirement date, following a glide path.
+This is where target-date funds (TDFs) can really add value.
+TDFs (also called life-cycle funds) are a type of mutual fund that are designed to change their asset allocation over time.
+They start out invested heavily in stocks, then slowly reduce their stock exposure and replace it with bond exposure as they approach their target retirement date, following a “glide path.”

 Schwab offers two target-date fund series, both of which hold various funds to provide exposure to U.S. and international stocks and bonds: